 As mentioned above, we receive used construction machinery from our sister company H.E.
 SERVICES (Plant Hire) Ltd. All of their machinery and tracked excavators are bought from new ready for them to go out on hire to their customers.
 When they reach 3 years old, new machinery is then purchased and the used construction machinery is passed onto BuyADigger to sell.

 If you wish to buy a tracked excavator, whether that be a Komatsu digger for sale or a LiuGoing 922E, speak to the team at BuyADigger.
 There are various machines, models and diverse aged machines ranging from 2 to 5 years old.
 Our team will be more than happy to send you any additional photos and videos of the machines we have in stock for your reference.
 You may also come and meet the team and see the machines available for sale in person, if this suits your better.

 You will have peace of mind knowing that all of our used construction machinery have:

 - A full service history

-- 3 months warranty on all major parts and components
+- Warranty on all major parts and components

 - International Delivery is available if required